degenwithheart/LightChain-AIO/docs/deployment.md

 ## Overview

-This guide covers the deployment process for LightChain Solana, including prerequisites, environment setup, and deployment strategies.
+LightChain Solana is a frontend-only Next.js application that can be deployed to various hosting platforms.
+This guide covers deployment options and configuration.

 ## Prerequisites